Colleen Shields first crossed Lake Ontario from Niagara-on-the-Lake to Leslie Street Spit on August 10-11, 1990 in 17 hours 56 minutes at age 38.

 2010, Aug 18-19: With Swim Master Bob Weir, the swim started at 4:00 pm and had excellent conditions for the first 7 hours.
 Water temperatures ranged from 24°C (76°F) at the start down to 20-21°C (68-70°F).
 An adverse WSW wind developed around 11:00 pm, freshened, and continued from W to NW.
 Colleen was breathing to her right (east) and was experiencing increasing pain in her left shoulder that was now preventing her from lifting her arm out of the water.
 Due to the winds a change in course was made towards Leslie Street Spit; however, in the last 3 hours she only progressed 0.5 km, with no progress in the final hour.
 Consequently, she terminated the swim at 10:14:45 am, having covered approximately 47 km in 18h 15m.

-and had excellent conditions for 11 hours, covering 33 km.
-At this stage she encountered problems taking-in food, started to show the adverse effects of poor sleep prior to the swim, and
+had excellent conditions for 11 hours, covering 33 km.
+At this stage she encountered problems taking-in food, started to show the adverse effects of poor sleep prior to the swim, and slowed

-slowed down dramatically.
+down dramatically.
 The swim was abandoned after 13h 38m 15s at 8:05:36 pm, having covered 38.3 km.
-Although exhausted (Upon evacuation she immediately fell into a deep
+Although exhausted (Upon evacuation she immediately fell into a deep sleep), her

-sleep), her core temperature had remained ``normal`` throughout the swim (36.9°C before the start; 37.78°C at 3 hours before exiting the water; and 37.2°C in the boat after removal
+core temperature had remained ``normal`` throughout the swim (36.9°C before the start; 37.78°C at 3 hours before exiting the water; and 37.2°C in the boat after removal from the water).

 This swim was the culmination of all of Colleen`s dreams.